What is a Validation Error Message?

 - Clear Text: For understanding technical jargon, clarity triumphs over complexity.
 A clear error message is easier to read than trying to figure out an error message loaded with complex technical terms, such as “SMTP Error” or “MX Record not found”.

-- Helpful Information: For a better user experience, it is good to provide helpful information in the error message to build empathy with the user.
+- Helpful Information: A good tip for developers to create a better user experience is to provide helpful information in the error message to build empathy with the user.
 As an example, providing a recommendation for a typo in the email address would go a long way to build empathy, instead of showing a blunt “Email Address Not Found” error message.